grommet/grommet/src/js/components/DataTable/README.md

 **background**

 Cell background.
 You can set the background per context by passing an
       object with keys for 'heading', 'body', and/or 'footer'.
+If you pass an array, rows will cycle between they array values.

 ```
 string